Transporter erector launcher

-A transporter erector launcher (TEL) is a missile vehicle with an integrated tractor unit that can transport, elevate to a firing position and launch one or more rockets or missiles.
+A transporter erector launcher (TEL) is a missile vehicle with an integrated tractor unit that can transport, elevate to a firing position and launch one or more missiles.

 History

 Such vehicles exist for both surface-to-air missiles and surface-to-surface missiles.
 Early on, such missiles were launched from fixed sites and had to be loaded onto trucks for transport, making them more vulnerable to attack, since once they were spotted by the enemy they could not easily be relocated, and if they were it often took hours or even days to prepare them for launch once they reached their new site.

 Usually a number of TELs and TELARs are linked to one command post vehicle (CP or CPV).
 They may use target information from target acquisition, designation and guidance radar (TADAGR or TAR).

 Transporter erector launcher and radar (TELAR)

 A transporter erector launcher and radar (TELAR) is a type of TEL that also incorporates part or all of the radar system necessary for firing the surface-to-air missiles.
 Such vehicles have the capability of being autonomous, greatly enhancing their effectiveness.
 With this type of system each vehicle can fight regardless of the state or presence of support vehicles.
 The vehicle may have to aim the missile, usually through a rotating turret, or they may fire straight up.